Hunting for Food

 San hunters in Africa

-May 2016 - People have been hunting for a long, long time; even monkeys hunt meat with sticks.
+April 2017 - People have been hunting for a long, long time; even monkeys hunt meat with sticks.
 So men and women have been hunting since before they even became people.
 The oldest kind of hunting may be persistence hunting, where you just keep chasing an animal until it is too tired to run anymore, and then you come close and stab it with a sharpened stick.
+People are good at this because we are good at sweating, so we can cool off enough to keep running.
+Still, early people probably didn't rely on hunting for food as much as they relied on gathering shellfish and fruit, which is more reliable and much easier.

 As people spread out from Africa around the world, they learned to hunt different animals in different places, depending on the environment.
 But their main hunting methods did not change very much from the Stone Age right through the Middle Ages.